 - What keystone species in Florida are now listed species? - Create a list of how changes in Florida's Landscape Ecology are effecting the survival of these species? - How does loss of these keystone species affect the survival of other species?
-Name some of these other species. - What similarities are you discovering? - What programs in both the government and private sectors are available to sustain species survival in our state?
+How is rangeland management working in Florida to conserve wildlife habitat? - Name some programs in both the government and private sectors that are available to sustain species survival in our state?
 How successful are they?